-Of the VAT refund claims for which a decision was made within the EU-3 Member States, 57.7% were decided in favour of the taxpayer and 42.3% in favour of the tax administrations.
-As outlined in

-Figure 57, this trend also holds for decisions made on claims disputed at the administrative level, where 61.5% of decisions were made in favour of the taxpayer and only 38.5% are made in favour of tax administrations.
-However, rulings at the judicial level show a different picture where, the majority of disputes were ruled in favour of the tax administrations.
+Of the VAT refund claims for which a decision was made within the EU-3 Member States, the majority of 57.7% was decided in favour of the taxpayer and 42.3% in favour of the tax administrations.
+As outlined in Figure 58, this trend also holds for decisions made on disputed claims at the administrative level, where 61.5% of decisions are made in favour of the taxpayer and only 38.5% are made in favour of tax administrations.
+However, rulings at the judicial level show a different picture where, with 83.3%, the majority of disputes were ruled in favour of the tax administrations.